 Page not available in Swedish.

-The impacts of noise on birdlife are well proven.
+The impacts of traffic noise on birdlife are well proven.
 Dose-effect relationships and critical levels are described in scientific literature.
 The impacts, however, differ between species, ecosystems and type of noise, and may not always be significant.

 On the basis of previous TRIEKOL research, the Swedish Transport Administration (STA) developed a method that points out road stretches where the traffic noise exceeds critical levels and impacts species of conservation concern.
 In addition they pointed out habitats where noise prevention should be prioritized.